MaumitaBhaumik/MaumitaBhaumik.github.io/papers_and_presentations.md

  &nbsp;
 <h3> <span style="color: #3498DB ;">Invited talks </span> </h3>
-- **Bhaumik, M.** (2023).
-Pragmatic acquisition: Do children read between the lines? _An orientation program on research in Linguistics_.
-School of Language Sciences, The English and Foreign Languages University, Hyderabad, India, August 21-29.
+- Pragmatic acquisition: Do children read between the lines? _An orientation program on research in Linguistics_.
+School of Language Sciences, The English and Foreign Languages University, Hyderabad, India, August 21-29, 2023.